greentic-ai/greentic-interfaces/crates/greentic-interfaces/README.md

 ```

 The packed component returns a `Outcome::Done(String)` which maps directly to `greentic_types::Outcome<String>` via the conversion helpers described below.

+A minimal `examples/crates-io-consumer` binary shows how to depend on the published crate without any workspace patches.

 ## Conversion helpers